Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Inference for Selected Normal Means

 \subsection{Sampling from a Truncated Normal Distribution}

-Sampling from a truncated multivariate normal distribution is a well studied problem.
-For a small dimension $p$, various rejection sampling algorithms have been proposed \citep{robert1995simulation, geweke1991efficient}.
-For larger $p$, the commonly prescribed solution is to perform Gibbs sampling, \citep{griffiths2004gibbs} or use Hamiltonian Monte-Carlo algorithms \citep{pakman2014exact}.
+Sampling from the truncated multivariate normal distribution is a well studied problem \citep{griffiths2004gibbs, pakman2014exact}.
 We choose to use the Gibbs sampler of \citet{kotecha1999gibbs}, as it is especially suited to our needs and simple to implement.
-We describe the sampling algorithm next.

 Assume we wish to generate a draw from the univariate truncated normal distribution constrained to lie in the interval $[l,u]\subseteq[-\infty,\infty]$.
 This distribution has CDF

 where $\Phi(y;\mu,\sigma^{2})$ denotes the CDF of the (untruncated) univariate normal distribution with mean $\mu$ and variance $\sigma^2$.
 A simple method for sampling from the truncated normal distribution samples a uniform random variable $U\sim U(0,1)$ and sets